evannetwork/evannetwork.github.io/docs/4000_developers/4600_tooling/4620_generator-evan.md

 ---
-title: "project generator"
+title: "Project Generator"
 parent: Developers
 grand_parent: Tooling
 nav_order: 4620
 permalink: /docs/developers/tooling/generator-evan.html
 ---

-# project generator
+# Project Generator

 The [evan.network project generator](https://github.com/evannetwork/generator-evan) is a [yeoman generator](http://yeoman.io/) for the whole evan.network project
 stack.
 This generator will create a basic project with a lots of scripts to handle smart-contracts,